-We introduced an initiative in September 2015 which really marks our offer out as distinctive in the region.
+We introduced an initiative in September 2015 which really marks our offer out as distinctive in the region, and it has also been a real success with our students.

 If you have fallen behind through absence or homework has been below standard, you are expected to come into college on a Friday to catch up.
 Of course, some students choose to come into college to study.